lunfardo314/verkle/README.md

 The state is assumed to be an arbitrary collection of the key/value pairs.
 Empty key (`nil` or `""`) in the implementation is a valid key.
 The state assumes the empty key always contains serialized binary value of the _trusted setup_ upon which the commitments are calculated.
-So, you can always check if the root commitment contains the commitment to the trusted setup itself.
+So, you can always check if the root commitment contains the commitment to the _trusted setup_ itself.
-The root commitment of the initial state depends of the trusted setup and is predictable.

-**Determinism of the state**: the state is a set of key/value pairs, i.e. no matter the order of how those key/value pairs were added to the storage and trie, the state (and the commitment to it) is the same.
+**Determinism of the state**: the state is a **set** of key/value pairs, i.e. no matter the order of how those key/value pairs were added to the storage and trie, the state (and the commitment to it) is the same.

 The key/value store is and implementation of `trie.KVStore` interface.

 The state is implemented as `trie.State`.
-It contains partitions for key/values pairs of the state, for the trie itself.
+It contains partitions for key/values pairs of the state and for the trie itself.
 It also contains the cache for keeping nodes being updated during bulky state update operations to make them atomic.

 ### The trie

 The trie is represented as a collection of key/value pairs in the `trie` partition of the state.
 Each key/value pair in the trie represents a _node_ of the trie in serialized form.

 ``` Go
 type Node struct {